Full-Body Articulated Human-Object Interaction

 \section{Introduction}

-In computer vision and robotics, \acf{hoi}~\cite{liao2020ppdm,liao2022gen,zhang2021mining,yuan2022detecting} is the crux of modern fine-grained human activity understanding.
-In this work, we tackle a challenging problem of \acf{fahoi}, which requires (i) building on kinematic-agnostic object representations for \textbf{articulated} objects and (ii) modeling the fine-grained spatial-temporal interactions between objects and the human \textbf{whole-bodies}.
-Specifically, we address the problem of object pose estimation under \ac{fahoi}, as the reconstruction of foreground 3D human poses is relatively easy from the front-view cameras.
+In the realm of computer vision and robotics, the fundamental comprehension of \acf{hoi}~\cite{liao2020ppdm,liao2022gen,zhang2021mining,yuan2022detecting} lies at the core of dissecting intricate human activities.
+This paper embarks on unraveling the complex challenge of \acf{fahoi}.
+This endeavor mandates tackling two pivotal dimensions: (i) fashioning kinematic-agnostic representations for \textbf{articulated} objects and (ii) delving into the intricate spatial-temporal tapestry interweaving objects with human \textbf{whole-bodies}.
+Our primary focus resides in addressing the intricate task of object pose estimation within the realm of \ac{fahoi}, considering that reconstructing 3D human poses from frontal viewpoints is comparably uncomplicated.